Irish Hounds and Irish Surnames

 What do Irish Hounds and Irish surnames have to do with each other?
 Did you ever wonder about the origin of your Irish surname?
 Maybe it had to do with a particular place, or a personality trait of a long distant ancestor?
 Perhaps it might even have to do with an important animal in the Irish culture.

-Have you ever had difficulty figuring out the meaning of the Irish surnames in your family tree?
-We are asked questions such as the following on a weekly basis:
+Have you ever had difficulty figuring out the meaning of those Irish surnames in your family tree?
+Where on earth did those “Os” and “Macs” come from?
+How could “English” be an Irish surname?

-During the conversation, Patricia asked: “I wonder if my O’Connor surname and my husband’s Connell surname are linked in some way?”.
-That’s an assumption that many people make, Patricia – surnames with a similar sound lead us to believe there is a connection.
-In most cases, however, you are listening to a surname with “English language ears” and such conclusions are often incorrect.
+During the conversation, Patricia wondered: “if my O’Connor surname and my husband’s Connell surname are linked in some way”.
+That’s an assumption that many people make, Patricia – similar-sounding surnames sound like a link is likely.
+In most cases, however, you are listening to a surname through the filter of anglicisation and such conclusions are often incorrect.

 So, what does this have to do with “O’Connor” and “Connell”?